DibyaProkash/nic-dgl-104/docs/dgl104-2024wi/week-08.md

 >
 > Modified by: Dibya Prokash Sarkar

 Now that we've gotten through the first half of the semester we'll shift gears a bit.
 To date, we have spent time with foundational ideas about good coding practice, including topics such as documentation, code review, refactoring, debugging and testing, which we have explored through weekly required and recommended work, the Programming Practice Article assignment and the MIT App Inventor assignment.
 The concepts we've explored and the work we've done serve as a foundation for the rest of the term, where we will explore functional requirements, design patterns, architectures and programming paradigms.
-In the coming week we'll commence work on the Research and Reflection Journal assignment and the Community Code assignment, which will draw on those foundational concepts covered in the first half of the term, and on new knowledge generated in the second half of the term.
+In the coming week we'll commence work on the Research and Reflection Journal assignment and the Application Development Coding assignment, which will draw on those foundational concepts covered in the first half of the term, and on new knowledge generated in the second half of the term.

 Most critical to this is a shift to the type of coding work that we'll be doing.
 In the first part of the semester we focused on MIT App Inventor to ensure a common experience and so that we could easily and rapidly develop mobile apps.
 While we will continue to use `AI2` as a tool to demonstrate some key architectural ideas, most of your coding work will now be centred on a particular language of your choice.
-The work you do with this language will be drawn from our conceptual topics, and will be embedded in your Research and Reflection and Community Code assignments.
+The work you do with this language will be drawn from our conceptual topics, and will be embedded in your Research and Reflection and Application Development Coding assignments.

 More details on both assignments will be available on Brightspace.